Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 - Install Image
 - Installing Numpy

-## Installing the Requirements in a virtual enviroment
+## How to run the three python scripts with a virtual enviroment

 Fist of all, you need to have pip installed.
 Pip is a package manager for installing and managing Python software packages